top of page

 How important is honesty in a marriage?
 As a cantor who officiates weddings for Jewish brides and grooms, this question does come up often at meetings with couples before weddings.
 Why?
 Because I think we just assume - and by “we” I mean society at large, that you need honesty in a marriage for it to work.
 No lying.
 No cheating.
 But let’s dive deeper as I had a bride and groom meet me recently who wanted to explore honesty in a marriage.

 All great marriages are built upon honesty.
 And I told the couple that I really hope they are asking this because they want a great marriage.
 It will require honesty - and not just with your wife but also with yourself.
 After several years of marriage, I’m realizing I need to look in the mirror first when there are issues in my marriage rather than point the finger at my wife.
-Here are 3 things to be honest about in marriage.
+Mentioned below are 3 things to be honest about in marriage.

 1. Selfishness is usually at the root of our conflict.